darrendube/2022-stock-market-analysis/README.md

    - `pandas`
    - `matplotlib`

-The fifth code block involves downloading the price data of about **5000 stocks**, and may therefore take a while.
+The sixth code block involves downloading the price data of about **5000 stocks**, and may therefore take a while.